Skip to main content

 Much like TCP/IP drastically lowered the cost of connections, blockchain has the capacity to reduce the cost of transactions, which makes it a very efficient system of record.
 Tracking and recording continuous transactions, analysing performance rates based on those and making plans for future – all of those processes are inalienable for a business.
 Most businesses have no single compound record of all the activities; instead, data are distributed across internal units and then reconciled across ledgers, which takes time and leaves space for human error.

 So, what is blockchain and how it can be a solution here?
 In simple words, blockchain is just a way of handling databases, the ultimate ledger.
 Only a highly efficient, secure and verifiable one.
-In a regular business operations system, there are numerous dissimilar databases for various activities of a company: changes to them are made separately, and then you spend resources to compile the whole thing together.
+In a regular enterprise software system, there are numerous dissimilar databases for various activities of a company: changes to them are made separately, and then you spend resources to compile the whole thing together.
 This is, in terms of resources, the opposite of optimal and efficient.

 In a blockchain system, the ledger is replicated in identical databases, hosted and maintained separately.
 When changes are entered in one copy, all the other copies are simultaneously updated.
 This smart business approach would keep records of exchanged assets in all ledgers.
 “If a stock transaction took place on a blockchain-based system, it would be settled within seconds, securely and verifiably”, the Harvard Business Review explains.